-- 9.4 Of the other sites, none perform better than the sites selected, though none perform significantly worse either.
-The main alternative to the Molly's Field site of Policy SC2 would deliver a similar scale of housing development and, in theory, could also accommodate relocated food store and surgery uses.
-However, in refusing the application, the District Council considers there are landscape effects of development in that location that such a scale of development could not satisfactorily mitigate (even though the landscape character assessment concluded that in general terms that side of the village was less sensitive to development). - 9.5 It is not known if it would have been possible to consider the site for a relocation of the food store and/or surgery, as the planning application (without such provision) was made before the Parish Council had considered these matters.
-Furthermore, it is noted that when asked to give a preference between the development of that site and Molly's Field, a significant majority of local people favoured the latter (and there were many objections submitted to the planning application).
-Whilst this is not a matter for the SEA report, it explains why the Parish Council has chosen its preferred option and raises the question of whether or not the Buckingham Road option could be considered a 'reasonable alternative' for this purpose. - 9.6 In respect of the other policies, the reasonable alternative of having no policy will have only neutral effects, as proposals will be judged against other national or local planning policies.
-It is possible that the absence of a policy may make it marginally more difficult for the community to achieve an objective, but this is not enough to conclude there would be a negative effect.
-Only the absence of a Co-op policy may lead to a negative heritage effect, as the District Council would have to rely on generic design guidance to judge the merits of a scheme at this prominent location.
+9.6 It is not known if it would have been possible to consider the site for a relocation of the food store and/or surgery, as the planning application (without such provision) was made before the Parish Council had considered these matters.
+Furthermore, it is noted that when asked to give a preference between the development of that site and Molly's Field, a majority of local people favoured the latter and there were many objections submitted to the planning application at Buckingham Road.
+Whilst this is not a matter for the SEA report, it explains why the Parish Council has chosen its preferred option and raises the question of whether or not the Buckingham Road option could be considered a 'reasonable alternative' for this purpose.
+Arguably, given the Judicial Review rulings on the Tattenhall Neighbourhood Plan (EWHC 1470 of May 2014) and the St. Ives Neighbourhood Plan (EWHC of November 2016), this option may not be defined as a reasonable alternative, as it would be regarded as a non-starter for those reasons.